-4 Nazareth Vista Address: 616 S B Street Zoning: Neighborhood Commercial with Multifamily Residential Overlay (C1-3/R5) General Plan Designation: Neighborhood Commercial/High Density Multi-Family APNs: 034-194-140 0.64 acres 034-194-030 Site Ownership: Consolidated Max Allowable Density: 50 units/acre (or 32 units) Proposed Density: 75 units/acre (50% density bonus) State Density Bonus: Requested (16 additional units) Status: Planning Application Under Review Entitlement - Anticipated by end of 2023 Proposed Net Increase in Units: 48 Site Conditions Prior to Redevelopment: The site is currently dominated by a surface parking lot while the remaining area is devoted to commercial uses, including Kelly Moore Paints and TAP Plastics.
+4 Nazareth Vista Address: 616 S B Street Zoning: Neighborhood Commercial with Multifamily Residential Overlay (C1-3/R5) General Plan Designation: Neighborhood Commercial/High Density Multi-Family APNs: 034-194-140 0.64 acres 034-194-030 Total Lot Size: 0.64 acres Site Ownership: Consolidated Max Allowable Density: 50 units/acre (or 32 units) Proposed Density: 75 units/acre (50% density bonus) State Density Bonus: Requested (16 additional units) Status: Entitlement - Approved December 2023 Proposed Net Increase in Units: 48 Site Conditions Prior to Redevelopment: The site is currently dominated by a surface parking lot while the remaining area is devoted to commercial uses, including Kelly Moore Paints and TAP Plastics.
 The main building on the site was originally constructed in 1956 to house a Goodyear Service Store.
 Kelly Moore Paints took over the retail space in 1992 and completed minor renovations.
 Overall, the buildings on the site are dated and due for redevelopment.
 Further, current land use zoning policies allow for a FAR of up to 3.0.
 Because the existing FAR is only 0.41, this site is greatly underutilized.
-Proposed Development: The City of San Mateo is currently reviewing a planning application for a proposed five-story mixed-use building.
-The applicant will demolish all existing structures on site to construct 48 new units of housing, including 5 deed restricted units devoted to the very-low-income category or 50% AMI.
-The applicant also proposes new commercial space, 19 commercial/visitor parking spaces and 2 ADA spaces on the ground floor, with an additional 49 residential parking spaces on a subterranean level.
-Following a complete review of the application, the applicant will hold a public hearing with the Planning Commission seeking approval of the proposed project.
-Entitlement is anticipated by end of 2023 and the project is expected to be available within the planning period.
+Proposed Development: In 2023, the City of San Mateo approved a five-story mixed-use housing development for this site.
+The building will consist of commercial/retail space on the ground floor with residential units on floors two through five and parking located at-grade and in one level subterranean garage.
+The residential unit mix will include 35 one bedroom-units, 12 two-bedroom units, and one three-bedroom unit, with five units intended for affordable housing at the Very Low-income level or 50% AMI.
+Construction on this project is anticipated to begin in 2024/2025.
 Site Constraints: None.
 Proximity to Transit: Located 0.4 miles to the San Mateo Caltrain station and 0.3 miles from South El Camino Real.
-Project Website: Nazareth Vista Mixed Use Development
+Project Website: 616 S. B Street, Nazareth Vista Mixed Use Development